Understanding Your Anesthesia Options at LJC

 We offer an array of anesthesia options depending on the procedure or treatments you are considering.
 We want to provide you information both for cosmetic surgical procedures and non-surgical treatments.
 We tailor our recommendations to your surgery or treatment.
 You can have input and help to make the final choices in consultation with your doctor and with an anesthesiologist, if applicable.

-Since our inception in 1988, LJCSC has been committed to the highest levels of anesthesia services.
-Long before there were state and federal mandates, we made the decision to only use board certified anesthesiologists.
+Since our inception in 1988, LJC has been committed to the highest levels of anesthesia services.
+Long before there were state and federal mandates, we made the decision to only use board-certified anesthesiologists.
 This means that our anesthesiologists are fully trained physicians board certified in the field of Anesthesiology by the American Board of Medical Specialties (ABMS).